 Behavioral Signs of Sexual Abuse

-• Inappropriate sex play with peers or sexual knowledge unusual for age (may be revealed in drawings or stories)
+- Sexual knowledge unusual for age (may be revealed in speech, behavior, drawings, or stories told)

-• Sleep problems and/or nightmares (also found with people with post-traumatic stress)
+- Sleep problems and/or nightmares (found with people with post-traumatic stress)

 Indicators of Child Neglect

 Child neglect is a condition in which a child's basic needs for food, shelter, clothing, prompt medical attention, and emotional support are not met.
 Unlike physical and sexual abuse, child neglect is a result of what parents or guardians fail to do for their children, not what they do to their children.
-This is the most common form of child abuse, with 12,893 cases reported in 2019 (USDHHS, 2019).
+This is the most common form of child abuse, with 71% or 17,496 confirmed cases in 2022 in Florida (CWLA, 2024).

-Similar to physical and sexual abusers, persons who neglect their children may be from any socioeconomic class, race, sex, religion, or educational background.
-Common indicators of child neglect include the following.
+Like physical and sexual abusers, persons who neglect their children may be from any socioeconomic class, race, sex, religion, or educational background.
+Common indicators of child neglect include the following (Child Welfare Information Gateway, 2019):

 Physical Signs of Child Neglect

-• Unkempt appearance of a child or apparent lack of hygiene
+- Unkempt appearance of a child; apparent lack of hygiene with body odor

 Behavioral Signs of Child Neglect